 - Nissan Skyline GT-R BNR34

 - Tommykaira ZZII

-This engine was developed by Nismo for Group A and Group N motorsports after Nismo realized that the typical RB26DETT required too much maintenance for their planned cars, which were first used in the Bathurst races in Australia.
+Nismo developed this engine for Group A and Group N motorsports after Nismo realized that the typical RB26DETT required too much maintenance for their planned cars, which were first used in the Bathurst races in Australia.

 Several upgrades were carried out, including a balanced crankshaft due to the RB26DETT developing vibrations at 7-8,000rpm.
-They also upgraded the oil and water channels within the block itself and upgrades the pistons and rings.
+They also upgraded the oil and water channels within the block alongside the pistons and rings.

-Alongside these, there was also upgraded camshafts and three different variations of the Garrett T25 turbochargers between the R32, R33 and R34 generations.
+There were also upgraded camshafts and three variations of the Garrett T25 turbochargers between the R32, R33, and R34 generations.
 R34 engines were handed the superior GT25 ball-bearing turbos.

 This was another rare engine built by Nismo, this time for the unicorn Nissan Skyline R34 GT-R Z-Tune.
-Despite using an RB26 GT500 block, it’s stroked out to 2.8L, which provides it with an impressive 510hp and 398lb/ft torque straight out of the factory.
+Despite using an RB26 GT500 block, it’s stroked out to 2.8L, providing an impressive 510 hp and 398 lb-ft torque straight out of the factory.

-This engine has been the subject of many internet arguments as to who manufactured it due to its use in both Nissan and Holden cars.
+This engine has been the subject of many internet arguments about who manufactured it due to its use in both Nissan and Holden cars.

-The RB30 was originally designed by Nissan for use in the R31 Skyline before Holden then went on to purchase the rights due to their 3.3L Holden 202 failing emissions requirements and they were forced to make a quick and drastic decision for a replacement.
+Nissan initially designed the RB30 for use in the R31 Skyline before Holden then purchased the rights due to their 3.3L Holden 202 failing emissions requirements, and they were forced to make a quick and drastic decision for a replacement.